-The AER publishes a position paper on a draft F&A for consultation.
-This sets out the AER’s proposed approach to the application of the following:
+The AER publishes a Framework and Approach paper setting out the application of the following:

 - Expenditure Efficiency Benefit Sharing Scheme (EBSS) and Capital Expenditure Sharing Scheme (CESS)

-The AER publishes an Issues Paper in which it identifies early key issues likely to be relevant to its assessment.
-This includes a ‘first pass’ assessment indicating its preliminary view on ElectraNet’s RP.
+The AER publishes and issues paper in which it identifies key issues likely to be relevant to its assessment of our Revenue Proposal.

-The Revenue Proposal and Issues Paper are published for public consultation.
+ElectraNet’s Revenue Proposal and the AER’s Issues Paper are published for public consultation.

-The AER and their Consumer Challenge Panel present the early issues to stakeholders and discuss how they can provide input into the process.
-ElectraNet is provided the opportunity to give a summary of the RP.
+The AER and their Consumer Challenge Panel present their initial views to stakeholders and invite input into the process.
+ElectraNet is invited to give a summary of the Revenue Proposal.

-The AER and the Consumer Challenge Panel present to stakeholders to explain the DD.
+The AER and the Consumer Challenge Panel present to stakeholders to explain the draft determination.

 Revised Revenue Proposal

-The Revised Revenue Proposal is published for public consultation.
+The AER publishes our revised Revenue Proposal for consultation.

 The AER publishes its final determination setting out the maximum revenue we may recover from customers through regulated transmission charges.
 It also sets out the AER’s determination of the amount of capital and operating expenditure necessary to meet the capital and operating expenditure objectives in the National Electricity Rules.